ivotron/popper2-paper/paper.md

  concerns that are common in HPC scenarios: experimentation logic, environment preparation, and system configuration.
 To exemplify the suitability of the tool, we present three different case studies where we take examples from Machine Learning and HPC experiments and turn them into Popper workflows.
 ---

 # Introduction {#sec:intro}

+Scientists and researchers often leave experimental artifacts like scripts, datasets, configuration files, etc. These when accompanied by lack of proper documentation makes the reproduction of the experiment highly difficult.
+Even with proper documentation of the steps that one need to follow to reproduce the experiments and rebuild the outcomes, it becomes cubersome due to the differences in the environment in which the artifacts were developed and in which they are being reproduced.

+For example, a researcher working in a Windows environment writes some Windows PowerShell scripts.
+Now, if some other researcher with access to a Linux machine only wants to run those scripts in correct order in their environment, it would become time taking and difficult.
+They will probably end up spending a huge amount of time setting up VM's, finding the appropriate OS and interpreting the correct order of execution of the steps, hence making the process highly inefficent and time consuming, which it does not need to be.

+![An end-to-end example of a workflow.
+On the left we have the `.yml` file that defines the workflow.
+On the right, a pictorial representation of it.
+](./figures/casestudy.png){#fig:casestudy}

+Through this paper, we propose a methodology in which a complex experimental workflow is decomposed into several discrete steps and each step executes in a separate container.
+Doing this way, makes the workflow platform independent.
 Although Software (Linux) containers are a relatively old technology [@menage_adding_2007], it was not until recently, with the rise of Docker, that they entered mainstream territory [@bernstein_containers_2014].
-Since then, this technology has transformed the way applications get deployed in shared infrastructures, with 25% of companies using this form of software deployment [@datadog_surprising_2018] (popularly termed as "cloud-native software development"), and a market size projected to be close to 5B by 2023 [@marketsandmarkets_application_2018].
-Docker has been the _de facto_ container runtime, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Charliecloud [@priedhorsky_charliecloud_2017] and Podman[^podman] having emerged.
+Since then, this technology has transformed the way applications get deployed in shared infrastructures, with 25% of companies using this form of software deployment [@datadog_surprising_2018], and a market size projected to be close to 5B by 2023 [@marketsandmarkets_application_2018].
+Docker has been the *de facto* container runtime, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Charliecloud [@priedhorsky_charliecloud_2017] and Podman[^podman] having emerged.
+Since, these container runtimes are available for almost every well known operating systems and architectures, experiments can be reproduced easily using containerized workflows in almost any environment.
-The Linux Foundation bootstrapped the Open Container Initiative (OCI) [@opencontainerinitiative_new_2016] and is close to releasing version 1.0 of a container image and runtime specifications.

 [^podman]: <https://github.com/containers/libpod>

+At this point, one might think "Why not use a single container for the entire workflow?".
-While containers solve a big part of the "dependency hell" problem [@merkel_docker_2014], there are scenarios where a single container image is not suitable for implementing workflows associated to complex application testing or validating scientific explorations [@zheng_integrating_2015].
+There are scenarios where a single container image is not suitable for implementing workflows associated to complex application testing or validating scientific explorations
+[@zheng_integrating_2015].
 For example, a workflow might involve executing two steps, both of them requiring conflicting versions of a language runtime (e.g. Python 2.7 **and** Python 3.6).
 In this